altoiddealer/ad_discordbot/README.md

    **05/22/2024:** Big Update - Easier to Update Moving Forward

+   Quick shoutout to @Artificiangel who has recently joined development and made **stunning contributions**.

     - The directory '/internal/' which contains persistent settings (not intended to be modified by users) is no longer part of the bot package.
 Instead, '/internal/' and its contents are created dynamically if missing.
     - User settings are now present in a '/settings_templates/' which will be automatically copied into the root directory,